Texas Instruments DaVinci: History

-Today DaVinci processors are used in a variety of video and vision applications, including IP Security cameras, DVR/NVR systems, car blackboxes (car dvr or cab cam), drones, and so on.
+Today DaVinci processors are used in various video and vision applications, including IP Security cameras, DVR/NVR systems, car blackboxes (car dvr or cab cam), drones, and so on.

 Processors

 Many of these model numbers should, formally, be prefixed by TMS320; the prefix is usually omitted for brevity.
-So for example the full part number for the DM6446 begins with TMS320DM6446 and has a suffix indicating its packaging type (a BGA flavor) and temperature rating.
+For example, the full part number for the DM6446 begins with TMS320DM6446 and has a suffix indicating its packaging type (a BGA flavor) and temperature rating.

 Peripherals

 The DaVinci processor families include a number of on-chip peripherals.
 Depending on the particular device, these may include: